Young Investigator Awards

 Award

-All six YIA finalists will receive complimentary registration to that year's Heart Rhythm and reimbursement of up to $1,000 per finalist for travel expenses.
-There will be two first-prize awards: $1,000 for basic research and $1,000 for clinical research.
-The four honorable mentions will each receive $500.
+All six YIA finalists will receive complimentary registration to that year's Heart Rhythm and reimbursement of up to $1,000 travel stipend per finalist, distributed after the meeting.
+There will be two first-prize awards: $1,000 for Basic Science and $1,000 for Clinical Research.
+The first prize awards will each receive a Heart Rhythm YIA winner plaque.
+The remaining four honorable mentions will each receive $500 and an award certificate.